-Jesus was in the center of the procession, and the people all around him were shouting, "Praise God!
-Blessings on the one who comes in the name of the LORD!
-Blessings on the coming Kingdom of our ancestor David!
-Praise God in highest heaven!"
+Jesus was in the center of the procession, and the people all around him were shouting, "HOSOMNO!"
+"Blessed is he who comes in the name of the Lord!
+Blessed is the coming kingdom of our father David!
+Hosanna in the highest heaven!"